 Hello doctor,

 I had unprotected intercourse with one of my relatives 14 years ago.
 I had gone through two to three sets of tests back then including HIV, and all were negative.
 But I still have some neurological problems which started one month after I had the intercourse.
-The doctor did not find any STD through VDRL test.
-And the doctor informed it was psychological.
+The doctor did not find any STDs through the VDRL test.
+And the doctor informed me it was psychological.
 Four years back, I had safe sex and oral sex with some random girls.
 At present, I have very small two or three warts on my penis, which a dermatologist said is normal and it recurs.
 He prescribed one ointment and it was gone.
 It has come back again.
-Also, I have a very small white line or very light patch in the penis.
-Still having the neurological problems (under treatment) for some nerve suppression at neck level disk.
+Also, I have a very small white line or a very light patch on the penis.
+Still having neurological problems (under treatment) for some nerve suppression at neck level disk.
 Not sure if there is any link with STDs from back then.
 I am having a problem with having babies.
 Therefore I would like to confirm if I have any STDs.

 Hello,